barantoro/capec-list/README.md

 # CYMETRIS - Frontend Assessment Task

 This project involves the development of a cybersecurity risk assessment tool designed specifically for automotive systems.
 The tool focuses on presenting and analyzing Common Attack Pattern Enumeration and Classification (CAPEC) attack patterns relevant to vehicle cybersecurity.
-Demo hosted at [Github Pages](https://barantoro.github.io/capec-list/)

 ## Table of contents